 Venous Return

-Venous return refers to the flow of blood back to the heart through the veins.
-It is influenced by several factors, including blood volume, venous pressure, and the condition of the venous valves.
-A decrease in venous return can lead to reduced cardiac output and affect overall circulation.
+Venous return is the flow of blood back to the heart through the veins.
+It depends on factors like blood volume, venous pressure, and the function of venous valves.
+Efficient venous return is essential for maintaining cardiac output and overall circulation.